joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/24/world/europe/scotland-period-poverty.html?searchResultPosition=1

 **2 Officers Are Wounded and Man Is Killed in Queens Shootout, Police Say**\
-`The officers were responding to a 911 call about domestic violence when the man opened fire, wounding both of them, the police said.`\
+`The officers were responding to a domestic violence call when the man opened fire, wounding both of them, the police said.
+Neither injury was life threatening.`\
 https://nytimes.com/2020/11/24/nyregion/nypd-officer-shooting-man-killed.html?searchResultPosition=2

 **Democratic senators urge YouTube to remove election misinformation videos.**\